 Why settle for plain old donuts when you can have something special like our Maple Glazed Apple Cider Donuts?
 These moist, tender apple cake donuts are topped with a delicious maple or cider glaze, making them irresistible.
 You’ll wonder why you don’t make them more often!

-Apple cider donuts are fall favorite in our house and every year we look forward to this spectacular treat.
+Apple cider donuts are a fall favorite in our house, and every year we look forward to this spectacular treat.

 1 cup apple cider

 3 1/2 cups flour